 Examples of acceptable proof of right of residence are a valid passport and entry clearance documents such as valid visa, valid to enter/remain stamp.

 What will happen when I arrive at hospital?

 Upon arrival at hospital you will be asked to confirm how long you have lived in the UK.

 If you have not, or cannot prove you have, lived in the UK for the last 12 months you will be interviewed by an Overseas Officer and any of your questions can be answered.
-You will be asked to sign an 'Undertaking to Pay Form', if your treatment is not exempt from charges, which confirms your details, home address, and a copy of the Trust's overseas patient terms and conditions.
+You will be asked to sign and complete an attendance form, which confirms your details, home address and provide a copy of your passport/visa.